 Tory Island (officially Toraigh) is located approx 14,5 km (9 ml) off the northwestern coast of mainland Ireland (County Donegal).
+The island is approx 5 km (3 ml) long and 1 km (0,6 ml) wide and has a population of around 140 people (2011 census).

 - Tory Island has no airport, but is served by regular ferries from the mainland.
 The ferry travels daily (April through October) and 5 times a week for the rest of the year.
 Ferries are passenger-only (don't take cars) and have capacity of up to 70 passengers.
 Due to rough sea, ferry crossings during winter months may not be possible.